New Update: Boost Social Proof with Reviews & Automation

 And use that as an opportunity to hand out business cards with your podcast URL.

-Let’s not forget the simple act of cross-promoting your podcast on other social media platforms.
+Cross-promoting across channels is a great way to grow podcast downloads and capture new listeners.
 Since each platform has a different type of audience, exposing those users to your podcast is an excellent way to draw in a new crowd of listeners.

 Moreover, it’s easy to miss posts in fast-moving social feeds, so covering all the important channels reduces the odds of people missing your episode.